 I continue to meet with students 1:1, along with their families, as there is nothing that is more effective for meeting the needs of a child.
 Back then, most requests were for academic help.
 But more and more, I see students for anxiety as well.
 I address the anxiety first; when emotional needs are addressed first, academic success is easier.

-Anxiety is common now for children and teens.
+Anxiety and trauma are common now for children and teens.
 If it is not dealt with in its early stages, it can become debilitating.
 In 2016, I began to teach and research what has evolved into the Kundalini Yoga Therapy Protocol for Anxiety with 6-8 grade students in an inner-city public middle school.
 Part of the success of this approach is that we meet during the school day.
 It also helps that students can take the 8-week program as often as they would like.
 I have great respect for my students and the staff at this school.
 I learn just as much from them, as they do from the teachings of Kundalini Yoga.

 In 2018, I began to teach yoga with elementary students in their after-school program.
 Although we do yoga and meditation together, and when possible, academics, much of our time together is therapeutic.
 Most of us have experienced birth trauma and the fear of loss.
 Much of life is a reverberation of what has not been honestly addressed with these aspects of our lives.
 Unlike adults, who often have layers of emotional congestion to work with during movement therapy, children experience movement therapy as play.
 They laugh, they are supportive, and they are authentic with each other.
 To me, there is nothing more sacred than seeing a human being contained within the truth of their own power by simply being themselves with others.